Name: Scottsville's Post Office and Postmasters

 was not required to open the mail those nights, but he didn't want people to have to wait until the next

 morning for their mail.
-Gault also was Chief Marshal of town parades, an active member of Masonic
+Gault also was Chief Marshall of town parades, an active member of Masonic

 Lodge No. 45, friend of prominent politicians (Senator Thomas Martin, President Theodore Roosevelt), and

 owner of a sassafras oil mill on Driver's Hill just to the east of Scottsville.
 Gault was born in 1853 in

 Pennsylvania and passed away in 1939 in Scottsville; he is buried at Scottsville Cemetery.

 An official letter, dated 1923, from S.R.
 Gault, U.S. Postmaster in Scottsville.